ChrisMarxDev/dash-survey/dash_survey/README.md

 There are two ways to show a survey:

 1. As native element of your app.
 This way you can show surveys in any widget of your app.
-2. As modal on top of your app.
-This way you can show surveys as a modal on top of your app.
+2. As modal bottom sheet on top of your app.
+This way you can show surveys on top of your current app.

-### 1. Native Survey Element
+### 1. Native Flutter Survey Element

 When using the `DashSurveyBuilder` widget, it will automatically fetch and display surveys that are due to be shown.
 If no surveys are available, it will render as SizedBox.shrink().